pmean/build-website/text/05/CorrelationCoefficient-05.md

 some studies this might be an acceptable level of precision.
 But how often would you expect to only see correlations of 0.9 and higher?

-The nice thing about a spreadsheet is that you can play a lot of \"what if\" games and explore how changes in the correlation and/or the sample size influence the width of the confidence interval.
+The nice thing about a spreadsheet is that you can play a lot of "what if" games and explore how changes in the correlation and/or the sample size influence the width of the confidence interval.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].